Azure-Samples/active-directory-node-webapi-basic/README.md

 ```

 ## Test a secured end point
-To test a secured route, enter the folling into a bash shell:
+To test a secured route, enter the following into a bash shell:

 ```Shell
 curl -isS -X GET http://127.0.0.1:3000/api